 Enjoy a tranquil day in town or opt for a more active experience.
-Hit the trail for the hike to the Hole in the Wall (esikhaleni, 'place of sound' in Xhosa) a natural geological formation where the sea passes through a hole in the cliffside.
-The walk there is quite easy with views of the open ocean as you hike.
+Hit the trail for the hike to the Hole in the Wall (or Esikhaleni in Xhosa), a natural geological formation where the sea passes through a hole in the cliffside.
+The walk there is quite easy, with views of the open ocean as you hike.
 The trek to the Hole in the Wall takes approximately three hours one way, so you'll be back in town in time for dinner and sunset.

 Day 14: Coffee Bay to Drakensberg

 Sweeping landscapes define South Africa's Wild Coast, and you'll get the full experience of its diverse landscapes today.
 Wake up overlooking a river estuary and the Indian Ocean, then hit the road for the six-hour journey through wild hills, remote villages, and increasingly lush farmlands.
 Your destination is the foothills of the mighty Drakensberg Mountain Range (known as uKhahlamba in Zulu and Maluti in Sotho).